 How brands use the rivers of data feeding in from smart packaging will lead to inevitable questions about privacy and security.
 Brands need a transparent approach to how they’re using data and ensure there is a clear value exchange.
 Consumers will need to feel they’re receiving something both tangible and relevant as a reward, in exchange for sharing their information.

 Trust and transparency are the top brand values in the digital economy.
 Because consumers now have higher expectations of brands — around how the brand enhances their lives, their community and society – brand marketing should be open about topics that have a broader societal impact: the environment, community and supply chains.

 Smart packaging is among the group of technologies which can help with the governance of supply chains and provide consumers with the timely information they need in order to trust the brands they are buying from.

 Italian food firm Barilla, for instance, has worked hard to create traceability in its supply chain.
 By scanning a QR-code, consumers can view all the stages of the production process, from farm to fork, via a linked website.
 Details are provided about the origin of the durum wheat varieties together with background detail on the harvest, milling and movement through the supply chain to Barilla’s plant in Parma, Italy, through to the point-of-sale.

-Smart packaging and product digitalization is all about data and insight.
-It gives CPG companies the power to understand their supply chains in detail and gives brand marketers the ability to see how people are consuming the products in the context of their daily lives.
+Smart packaging and product digitization are all about data and insight.
+These give CPG companies the power to understand their supply chains in detail and give brand marketers the ability to see how people are consuming the products in the context of their daily lives.

 By combining these insights, brands can win consumers’ attention and continual engagement.
-They can build services and products which synchronise with consumers’ lives making their presence vital and their brand valuable.
-This is the exciting opportunity being offered by digitalized products.
+They can build services and products which synchronize with consumers’ lives making their presence vital and their brand valuable.
+This is the exciting opportunity being offered by digitized products.